 The BSc General program provides students with a diverse education in more than one branch of study and includes a major and minor subject or area of concentration.
 Students must major in a Science subject or area of concentration.
 Students may elect to minor in a Science subject or area of concentration, an Arts subject of concentration, an Agriculture, Forestry, and Home Economics minor, or a Business minor.
 In addition to providing a BSc General Degree, this program allows for subsequent transfer to Specialization and Honors programs.
-Students who intend to transfer to an Honors program must complete ± 30 in each Fall/Winter preceding admission to the Honors program.
-Students enrolled in the General program who intend to transfer to another program of interest in §15.16 and carefully select their first-year core courses in accordance with the requirements of the specific program.
+Students who intend to transfer to an Honors program must complete $\star 30$ in each Fall/Winter preceding admission to the Honors program should consult the appropriate admission requirements for the particular program of interest in \$15.15 and carefully select their first-year core courses in accordance with the requirements of the specific program.